-You can view the port address and IRQ setting for the built-in parallel port using the Configuration/Setup Utility program.
-However, you will not see the LPT number on the configuration screen.
+You can view the connector address and IRQ setting for the built-in parallel port using the Configuration/Setup Utility program.
+However, you do not see the LPT number on the Configuration/Setup Utility program screen.
 To see port settings and LPT assignments for all parallel ports, you can use one of the diagnostic programs, such as IBM Enhanced Diagnostics, available with the IBM-preinstalled software package.

-Generally, you do not have to change the parallel port setting.
-However, if you add a parallel adapter or use special hardware or software that causes a configuration conflict, you might have to change the parallel port setting.
+Generally, you do not have to change the setting for the built-in parallel port.
+However, if you add a parallel adapter or use special hardware or software that causes a configuration conflict, you might have to change the parallel-port setting.
 You can change the setting using the Configuration/Setup Utility program.
-Refer to the PC 300GL User Guide for more information about using this program.
+Refer to the user guide publication for more information about using this program.